-One day she looked down at the leaves, a little girl spoke to Glouseclappe the Great spirit.
-She tells him “O you who made the Earth, the water and the little fires shining up there, do something else if you want the children to laugh and eat their sagamité”.
-Glouseclappe heard him.
+One day, as she looked down at the leaves, a little girl spoke to Glouseclappe the Great spirit.
+She old him “O you who made the Earth, the water and the little fires shining up there, do something else if you want the children to laugh and eat their sagamité”.
+Glouseclappe heard her.

 The month of the flowers came, after South Wind had defeated the work of Polar bear, he picked up the fallen leaves and blew on it.

-Birds of all colors flew away and laid on the trees singing.
+Birds of all colors flew away and laid sinsing on the trees.

 Birds (Abénakis Legend)